CESSProject/doc-v2/ref/storage/storage-method.md

 CESS is an object-based storage service where all data includes two types of attributes: metadata and data content.

-- **Metadata**: It is a description of data content, including data length, data unique identifier, data owner, data location index, etc. The structure of the metadata is defined below:
+- **Metadata**: It is a description of data content, including data length, data unique identifier, data owner, data location index, etc. The structure of the metadata is defined below:<br/>

     ```rust
     pub struct FileInfo<T: Config> {